Aggregate and visualize

 -

-linelist based on admission date and case outcome in biweekly intervals, and save the results in an object calledbiweekly_incidence
+sim_datalinelist based on their admission date and outcome.
+Save the result in an object calledbiweekly_incidence.

 Visualization